smashedtoatoms/asdf-postgres/README.md

 When installing Postgres using `asdf install`, you can pass custom configure options with the following env vars:

 * `POSTGRES_CONFIGURE_OPTIONS` - use only your configure options
-* `POSTGRES_EXTRA_CONFIGURE_OPTIONS` - append these configure options along with ones that this plugin already uses
+* `POSTGRES_EXTRA_CONFIGURE_OPTIONS` - append these configure options along with ones that this plugin already uses (curl, openssl, readline, zlib, uuid)

 These options can be passed at runtime, or set in `~/.asdf-postgres-configure-options`.
 This file will be sourced at `asdf install` time if it exists.